RavinduMPK/Wearable-Migraine-Therapuetic-Device/README.md

 The enclosure design process was a fusion of creativity, functionality, and innovation.
 Through the utilization of SolidWorks and a dedication to minimizing mass and size, we achieved a multi-part enclosure that embodies both form and function.
 ![Assembled Enclosure](https://github.com/RavinduMPK/Wearable-Migraine-Therapuetic-Device/assets/68577937/9269838c-5fe2-4e5d-a743-024e5bb7e7a4)

+## Testing
+Ensuring the correct and reliable operation of our circuit was paramount to the success of our wearable migraine therapeutic device.
+Rigorous testing procedures were conducted within the laboratory environment to validate the functionality and accuracy of the circuit.

+### Waveform Observation and Validation
+During the testing phase, we meticulously observed the waveforms at each crucial sub-module of the circuit using an oscilloscope.
+By doing so, we were able to ensure that the circuit generated the required waveforms accurately at every step of its operation.
+These observations provided critical insights into the circuit's behavior and helped us verify the functionality of each sub-module.

+### Final Output Waveform
+The culmination of our testing efforts resulted in the observation of the final output waveform.
+This waveform represents the desired therapeutic signal that our device generates.
+Through careful validation, we were able to confirm that the device was successfully generating the necessary waveform, paving the way for its effective use in providing migraine relief.

+For a more detailed breakdown of the observed waveforms and their interpretations, we have provided comprehensive documentation under the "Testing" folder, which offers insights into the waveforms' characteristics, trends, and implications.

 ## User Interface